Lone-blot/LONEY/README.md

-Name ~ Lone
+Name ~ Ares
-Nicknames ~ Loney, Xav, Xavvy.
+Nicknames ~ Ares, Ari, Xav, Xavvy.
 Pronouns ~ Any (Non-bi with a bit of a male lean)
 Age ~ ???
 Birthday ~ August 12th